SQream/sqream_docs/connecting_to_sqream/client_platforms/tableau.rst

        - Description
        - Example
      * - Server
-       - Defines the server of the SQream worker.
+       - Defines the SQreamDB worker machine IP.

+	  Avoid using the loopback address (127.0.0.1) or "localhost" as a server address since it typically refers to the local machine where Tableau is installed and may create issues and limitations
-       - ``127.0.0.1`` or ``sqream.mynetwork.co``
+       - ``192.162.4.182`` or ``sqream.mynetwork.com``
      * - Port
-       - Defines the TCP port of the SQream worker.
+       - Defines the TCP port of the SQream worker
-       - ``3108`` when using a load balancer, or ``5100`` when connecting directly to a worker with SSL.
+       - ``3108`` when using a load balancer, or ``5100`` when connecting directly to a worker with SSL
      * - Database
-       - Defines the database to establish a connection with.
+       - Defines the database to establish a connection with
        - ``master``
      * - Cluster
        - Enables (``true``) or disables (``false``) the load balancer.
-After enabling or disabling the load balance, verify the connection.
+After enabling or disabling the load balance, verify the connection
        -
      * - Username
-       - Specifies the username of a role to use when connecting.
+       - Specifies the username of a role to use when connecting
        - ``rhendricks``
      * - Password
-       - Specifies the password of the selected role.
+       - Specifies the password of the selected role
        - ``Tr0ub4dor&3``
      * - Require SSL
-       - Sets SSL as a requirement for establishing this connection.
+       - Sets SSL as a requirement for establishing this connection
        -

+5. Click **Sign In**.

+   The connection is established, and the data source page is displayed.